-The Palos Verdes Performing Arts is comprised of the Norris Theatre (a 450-seat theatre located at 27570 Norris Center Drive, Rolling Hills Estates, California), the Harlyne J. Norris Pavilion (an 14,000 square foot special event facility located at 501 Indian Peak Road in Rolling Hills Estates, California) and a Conservatory for youth arts education and performance (located adjacent to the theatre).
+The Palos Verdes Performing Arts is comprised of the Norris Theatre (a 450-seat theatre located at 27570 Norris Center Drive, Rolling Hills Estates, California), and the Harlyne J. Norris Pavilion (an 14,000 square foot special event facility located at 501 Indian Peak Road in Rolling Hills Estates, California) and the location of our Conservatory for youth arts education and performance.

 In 1973, Joan Moe had the vision to build a theatre on the Peninsula.
 In 1977, Joan Moe and Agnes Moss, with the help of twenty Peninsula citizens, formed a non-profit organization to fill the unmet needs of the community.
 A survey determined the need to build a performing arts theatre for professional productions that would also available for community use.
 Trustees President, Agnes Moss, named Joan Moe Chair of the Theatre Management Board.
 She had the responsibility to raise the start-up capital for construction and operating expenses for the Theatre.